KdotJPG/OpenSimplex2/README.md

 Both 2D functions are faster than the average.

 All functions also include speed-optimized whole-area generators, which operate by flood-fill queue on the noise lattice.
+(Does not use a "range").

 All functions use new gradient sets that are symmetric with the lattice, but don't cause neighboring vertex gradients to constructively interfere.